alfreddatakillen/slarver/README.md

 streams together to the original stream, you will only need a subset of the fragments, since they overlap some data.

-For example, to split one stream into five fragments, and then use three of those fragments for recreating to original stream:
+For example, to split one stream into five fragment streams, and then use three of those fragments for recreating to original stream:

 ```
 const Slarver = require('slarver');

 const slarver = new Slarver.Split(5, 3);
 // First argument in the class constructor is the number of fragments to
-// create, and the second argument is how many to the fragments you would
+// create, and the second argument is how many of the fragments you would
 // need to recreate the original data.

 fs.createReadStream('example.blob').pipe(slarver);